 Kegel Exercise: The Ultimate Solution For Urinary Problems

-These exercises, named after Dr. Arnold Kegel who introduced them in the late 1940s, specifically target the pelvic floor muscles.
+These exercises, named after Dr Arnold Kegel, who introduced them in the late 1940s, specifically target the pelvic floor muscles.
 Strengthening these muscles can significantly alleviate and even eradicate urinary problems.
 This article delves into how Kegel exercises work, their benefits, and how they can be seamlessly integrated into daily routines to improve urinary health.

-Understanding Kegel Exercises
+Understanding Kegel Exercises and Pelvic Floor Muscles

 Kegel exercises involve repetitive contraction and relaxation of the pelvic floor muscles.
 These muscles support the bladder, uterus (in women), and rectum.
 When they are weak, it can lead to urinary incontinence, a condition characterised by involuntary leakage of urine.
 Strengthening these muscles through Kegel exercises can enhance bladder control and reduce or eliminate incontinence.